jsahagun91/raspiblitz/README.md

 * [Australia](shoppinglist_au.md)
 * [Czech](shoppinglist_cz.md)

-*You can even pay your RaspiBlitz Amazon Shopping with Bitcoin & Lightning thru [Bitrefill](https://blog.bitrefill.com/its-here-buy-amazon-vouchers-with-bitcoin-on-bitrefill-bb2a4449724a).*
+*You can even use Bitcoin and Lightning to pay for your RaspiBlitz Amazon shopping through [Bitrefill](https://blog.bitrefill.com/its-here-buy-amazon-vouchers-with-bitcoin-on-bitrefill-bb2a4449724a).*

 * [What other case options do I have?](FAQ.md#what-other-case-options-do-i-have)

 ## Assemble your RaspiBlitz

-If your RaspiBlitz is not assembled yet, put the RaspberryPi board into the case and add the display like in picture below:
+If your RaspiBlitz is not assembled yet, place the RaspberryPi board into the case and add the display like in picture below:

 ![LCD](pictures/lcdassm.png)